Hilldale railway station

-Hilldale railway station is located on the Hunter Line in New South Wales, Australia opening on 14 August 1911.
+Hilldale railway station is located on the North Coast line in New South Wales, Australia opening on 14 August 1911.
 Originally a full-length platform, it was later replaced by the present short platform.
-It serves the rural locality of the same name.
-It is serviced by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It serves the rural locality of Hilldale.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.

-Platforms & services
+Platforms and services

 Hilldale consists of a single wooden and concrete platform about three metres long.
-It is serviced by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
 There are five services in each direction on weekdays, with three on weekends and public holidays.
-It is a request stop with passengers required to notify the guard if they wish to alight and 'flag' the train down if they wish to board.
+It is a request stop with passengers required to notify the guard if they wish to alight and "flag" the train down if they wish to board.